nsharifi/minilamb/doc/report.md

 ## FoldRight
 Catamorphism (“cata”) provides a simple route to designing fold-like functions on other algebraic data structures, like various sorts of trees.
 It takes a simple algebraic function and creates a recursive evaluator for a nested data structure (the fix point of the functor in question).
 This is a generalization of list folding to arbitrary recursive data structures.
 As shown in Figure 1.1 [catamorphism](http://slid.es/davidtan/catamorphism?token=6wSLsqqBZydzxUHp1oa8utkkuUEr) [1], cata is a generalized foldRight function.
+With regards to our project, as shown in the test size, depth and bounding box, cata can be easily implemented.

 ## Conclusion
 As shown from the above table, for a simple project, the method used in Project2a is ample in functionality.
 However, with regards to a extensive architectured structure, Project 2b has the attributes to go on full scale.
 The example of cata fully demonstrates the robustness of Project 2b.